nvegater/server-vinplan/README.md

 * Redis to create cookies and sessions.
 Sort of secure DB in the client.
 * Apollo is arguably the most curated graphql library.
-* MikroOrm is a new ORM created with Graphql-Typescript in mind.
+* TypeORM is a new ORM created with Graphql-Typescript in mind.
 Maybe replaceable with TypeORM.
 * Express and Postgres are just safe.

 TODO: Pack this and the [nextjs frontend server](https://github.com/nvegater/client-nextjs-react)